 Maybe add WordPress Help and Group for Group Admins as new tabs on the Help site (and get rid of Help & Support tab) - somehow links to those sites should get a little more advertizing.

-#8 Updated by Samantha Raddatz about 4 years ago
+#8 Updated by Samantha Raddatz over 4 years ago

 I believe we decided, in a previous monthly meeting, to remove Help from the menus entirely due to the addition of the 'Help' button to the top-right of the nav bar (currently active on cdev).

 The tabs within the help section are definitely still important to consider though and your order looks good to me.